McKeon & McGrann

 James McGrann, 1704 Pa Ave NW (1874-1885)

-mckeon_01 (enlarge) This is my most prized Washington DC bottle.
-It is a blue 8.4" torpedo embossed:
+This is a blue 8.4" torpedo embossed:

 front: McKEON & McGRANN